 ‘The benefits that employers gain by giving their staff time off are invaluable,’ claims Done.
 ‘Not only do workers return from their breaks feeling refreshed and relaxed, but also their motivation is likely to be tremendously boosted by their time away from work.
 As all managers know, a highly motivated and happy employee is an employee who works harder and puts more effort in.
 Therefore the benefits are reaped by the employer through the increased levels of productivity, and consequently profits.’

-Read a guide with tips on retaining staff.
+Read our guide with tips on retaining staff.